 How do I find out what is in the Library?

 The best way is to visit the library.
-It is located in Central London, near Marble Arch, and is for the use of members only, or those who pay £5 which is refundable against membership.
+It is located at 14 Charterhouse Buildings, Goswell Road, London EC1M 7BA and is for the use of members only, or those who pay £5 which is refundable against membership.
 Members do not need to advise in advance if they plan to come to the Library on one of the regular opening days.
 The Library is open approximately twice per month.
 The dates of opening are shown on the current Programme of Activities.

 There is a substantial collection of memorial books, mainly in Hebrew and Yiddish, available on request.
 Please visit the library for details.